mehtavihaanj/SE_Lab/README.md

 Files not mentioned here only contain function declarations that will be explained later.

 In the `base` subdirectory:
-- `archsim.h` contains declarations for most of the global variables used in the program that are not used by the student.
+- `archsim.h` contains declarations for most of the global variables used in the program.
 - `machine.h` contains the declaration for the machine_t struct,
   which acts as a container for all the different components of the emulator.
 - `mem.h` contains the declaration for the mem_t struct and other enums,